 The following explicit formula dominates the proof of Theorem~\ref{convergent} (see below): \begin{lemma} Let $\Gamma$ be a typical arithmetic group.
 For a fixed $s \in \C$ such that $\frac{1}{2} < \Re s \leqslant 1, \, s \ne \forall s_{j}$ we have

 \end{lemma}

 \begin{proof} It is easy to see that for $\alpha = 1+\eta$ and $\delta \in \C$, Perron's formula (cf.~\cite{Davenport2000})~gives

-where the prime on the sum denotes that the last term of the sum is weighted by 1/2 only when $x$ is an integer.
+where the prime on the sum denotes that the last term of the sum is weighted by 1/2 only when $x = N(p)^{k}$ for some $k \geqslant 1$.
 A simple computation and a Brun-Titchmarsh type inequality (Theorem~\ref{Bykovskii}) show that the error term can be reduced as

 where $\eta(\rho) = 1$ iff $\rho \ne \1$ and otherwise $\eta(\rho) = \eta$.
 Subtracting the identity~\eqref{perron} with $\delta = 0$ from that with $\delta = s$ leads one to

 According to Iwaniec's method~\cite{Iwaniec1984} we move the contour into the five segments: